22hideki22/Hideki-Palett/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/22hideki22/Hideki-Palett/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support And Problems.
 Having Some Problems with our site?
-Want talk with support for some Question?
+Click [Here](https://github.com/22hideki22/Hideki-Palett/issues) Want talk with support for some Question?
+Click [Here]